What do all those icons mean?

 When a food is labeled Paleo, it means that the product is in line with the standards of the Paleo diet.

 The ketogenic diet is a low-carb, high-fat diet that forces the body to burn fats rather than carbohydrates.
 When a food is labeled Keto, it means that the product is in line with the standards of the ketogenic diet.
+The products with this label have been Certified Ketogenic by the Ketovangelist organization.
+Learn More Here.

 The AIP diet provides balanced and complete nutrition while avoiding processed and refined foods as well as empty calories.
 As such, it places greater emphasis on the most nutrient-dense foods in our food supply.